 To support and accelerate the uptake of low and zero emission vehicles, SCR is seeking ways of expanding our network of vehicle charging points in a co-ordinated way, to ensure full coverage across the City Region.
-There has been a steady increase in the number of registered electric vehicles (EVs), which is something we would like to accelerate, however we are still behind many other areas in the UK5.
+There has been a steady increase in the number of registered EVs, which is something we would like to accelerate, however we are still behind many other areas in the UK as shown opposite.